-- " An upgrade of BKM's ratings would require an upgrade of its BCA combined with an unchanged notching uplift from our Advanced LGF analysis. - " BKM's BCA could be upgraded in case of a strong and sustainable increase in BKM's core capital or if the bank managed to strongly and sustainably lift its risk-adjusted profitability.
-Any of these improvements would need to be accompanied by an improvement of the bank's liquidity and funding profile.
+- " An upgrade of BKM's ratings would require an upgrade of its BCA combined with an unchanged notching uplift from our Advanced LGF analysis. - " An upgrade of BKM's BCA could be driven by a material joint strengthening of BKM's core financial ratios or if the bank was to significantly reduce the concentration risks resulting from its monoline business model.